 The Government Procurement Review: Canada

 Canada's legal framework for government procurement is based on a number of bodies of rules, including trade agreements, statutes, regulations, case law, policies and custom.
 The legal framework does not apply uniformly across Canada.
-As a federation, Canada has two distinct jurisdictions of political authority: the nationwide federal government, and 10 provincial governments.
-Canada also has three territories, Yukon, Northwest Territories and Nunavut, which are not discussed in this chapter.
-The legal rules that apply to government procurement at the federal level are different from those that apply to the provinces, and the rules that apply to public bodies at the provincial level differ from province to province.
+As a federation, Canada has two distinct jurisdictions of political authority: the nationwide federal government and the 10 provincial governments.
+Canada also has three territories (Yukon, Northwest Territories and Nunavut) that are not discussed in this chapter.
+The legal rules that apply to government procurement at the federal level are different from those that apply to the provinces and the rules that apply to public bodies at the provincial level differ from province to province.

 At the federal level, the central piece of legislation regulating government procurement is the Government Contracts Regulations (GCRs)2 issued pursuant to the Financial Administration Act (FAA).3 The FAA contains general provisions applicable to federal government procurement, while the GCRs contain more detailed provisions.
-The federal government is also subject to binding and enforceable commitments made pursuant to trade agreements with other nations, such as the World Trade Organization's Agreement on Government Procurement (GPA), the North American Free Trade Agreement (NAFTA), the Comprehensive Economic and Trade Agreement (CETA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), which are discussed in greater detail below.
+The federal government is also subject to binding and enforceable commitments made pursuant to trade agreements with other nations, such as the World Trade Organization's Agreement on Government Procurement (GPA), the Canada–United States–Mexico Agreement (CUSMA)4, the Comprehensive Economic and Trade Agreement (CETA), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Canada–United Kingdom Trade Continuity Agreement (the Canada–UK TCA).
 There are also numerous policies and directives that apply to federal government procurement.
-Public Services and Procurement Canada (PSPC), which is the department responsible for the federal government's internal servicing and administration, develops, implements and maintains the Supply Manual,4 which specifies the procedures of procurement and includes standard clauses for the procurement process.
-The Supply Manual does not have the force of law, and procuring authorities have no legal obligation to include the standard clauses contained therein.
+Public Services and Procurement Canada (PSPC) – the department responsible for the federal government's internal servicing and administration – develops, implements and maintains the Supply Manual,5 which specifies the procedures of procurement and includes standard clauses for the procurement process.
+The Supply Manual does not have the force of law and procuring authorities have no legal obligation to include the standard clauses contained therein.
 In addition to these and other statutes, policies and trade agreements, there is a compendious volume of case law that serves to define the rules and principles applicable to federal government procurement.

 Different provinces have taken alternative approaches to procurement.
-Most provinces have enacted little legislation respecting government procurement and leave it largely up to public agencies to develop internal policies by which public purchasing will take place.
+Most provinces have enacted little legislation regarding government procurement and leave it largely up to public agencies to develop internal policies by which public purchasing will take place.
 Some provinces have enacted more comprehensive legislation.
-For instance, Quebec has enacted an Act respecting contracting by public bodies5 that, along with its regulations, prescribes specific rules that apply to public purchasing by all public agencies in Quebec.
+For instance, Quebec has enacted the Act respecting Contracting by Public Bodies6 that, along with its regulations, prescribes specific rules that apply to public purchasing by all public agencies in Quebec.
 In the same vein but to a lesser extent, Nova Scotia, New Brunswick, Saskatchewan, and Newfoundland and Labrador have enacted government procurement legislation of broad provincial application.
 Ontario has taken something of a hybrid approach.
-The Broader Public Sector Accountability Act 20106 authorises an executive committee of Ontario to issue directives governing public procurement, which resulted in the Broader Public Sector Procurement Directive being issued in 2011.
-The Directive does not have the force of law, but nevertheless applies as a general best practice to all designated public agencies in Ontario.
+The Broader Public Sector Accountability Act 20107 authorises an Ontario executive committee to issue directives governing public procurement, which resulted in the Broader Public Sector Procurement Directive being issued in 2011.
+This directive does not have the force of law, but nevertheless applies as general best practice to all designated public agencies in Ontario.
 The international trade agreements to which Canada is a signatory do not have the force of law in the provinces.
-That said, the provinces have entered into domestic treaties among themselves; these treaties are binding and subject to dispute resolution processes.
+That said, the provinces have entered into domestic treaties among themselves, which are binding and subject to dispute resolution processes.
 As is the case federally, each province has its own body of case law regarding government procurement.

 Year in review